pellaeon/telive/README.md

 ## Audio

-Enable PulseAudio to receive connections on host:
+Enable PulseAudio to receive connections on host (this also works if you're using Pipewire):

 ```
 pactl load-module module-native-protocol-tcp auth-ip-acl=127.0.0.1/16